gauditech/gaudi-docs/docs/advanced-topics/hooks.md

 In models, `hook` property is used to enrich the model with custom data.

-Here are some examples where you'd want to use model hooks:
+Here are some examples of model hooks:

 ### Custom data manipulation